 In Year 3, the children will study the science behind different rocks and soils and look at the particularly fertile soil of the fenland area.
 In studying the history of their local area, they will visit the historic Denny Abbey Farmland Museum.
 The area around Denny Abbey has been farmed for almost 2,000 years and the children will look at how the area was farmed in the past.

 In Year 4, the children study how important farming was to the Tudors, where 90% of the population lived in rural farming communities.

 In Year 5, the children will study WWII which will cover the ‘Dig for Victory’ campaign and in Year 6, the children will look at how important and essential farming was to ancient civilisations such as the Ancient Egyptians.

-PLEASE CLICK ON THE "CURRICULUM CAPTURES" LINK TO FIND OUR DETAILED PAGES THAT SHOW YOU WHAT THE CHILDREN ARE LEARNING IN SCHOOL
+PLEASE CLICK ON THE 'YEAR GROUP CURRICULUM' LINK TO FIND OUR DETAILED PAGES THAT SHOW YOU WHAT THE CHILDREN ARE LEARNING IN SCHOOL.